LosManos/CompulsoryCow/README.md

 CompulsoryCow
 =============

-License LGPLv3
+License LGPLv3.
+Exception to LGPLv3 and the code is not available for companies that create, buy or sell weapons.
+This includes companies and organisations that are owned by companies making weapons.
+The list includes, but is not limited to Bofors, Saab and Lockheed Martin.
+Exception to LGPLv3 and the code is not available for countries where torture is allowed or used.
+The list includes, but is not limited to, Egypt and USA.
+An exeption to the above is where the company or organisation takes an active role in working against weapons, torture regardless of country.
+The list includes, but is not limited to Amnesty and Greenpeace.

 Useful functionality in C#.
 Will in the future take over from CompulsoryCat (http://code.google.com/p/compulsorycat/) of [Selfelected](http://www.selfelected.com) fame.

 It presently contains:
 * a [string.Format method](https://github.com/LosManos/CompulsoryCow/blob/master/README.md#stringformat-that-doesnt-crash) that can't throw exception.
+This method is going obsolete with the $"" syntax and will be removed.
 * a [serialize to XML method](https://github.com/LosManos/CompulsoryCow/blob/master/README.md#seralizetoxml)
 * a [deserialize from XML method](https://github.com/LosManos/CompulsoryCow/blob/master/README.md#deseralizefromxml)
 * a string helper method [SplitAt](https://github.com/LosManos/CompulsoryCow/blob/master/README.md#splitat) that splits a string at a certain index or string.
 * [Left, Right and Mid](https://github.com/LosManos/CompulsoryCow/blob/master/README.md#left-right-and-mid) methods behaving as we know from the BASIC heydays.
 * a method for retrieving information about the calling method.
+* methods for reaching private fields, properties and methods.
+* a dynamic class for reading private fields, properties and methods.
+Typically used for unit unit testing.

-It will contain in the future:
+I might contain in the future:
 * [meta info help](https://github.com/LosManos/CompulsoryCow/edit/master/README.md#meta-info-help).
 Use properties and methods names through lambda and not strings.

-I might contain in the future:
 * SqlServer exceptions are notorious for having crucial data in the message and in an [integer](http://stackoverflow.com/questions/6221951/sqlexception-catch-and-handling) or in the [free text message](http://stackoverflow.com/questions/6982647/smart-way-to-get-unique-index-name-from-sqlexception-message).
 The plan is to create a library that can parse the message and return an exception that contains the information is a more technical fashion so it can be understood by a computer.
 The library might have to read meta data from the database server and then this functionality should be moved to a library of its own so as to not dirty CompulsoryCow with SqlServer dependencies.
 Another complications are different Sqlserver versions and different languages.
 A Spanish Sqlserver might return different error messages than an "English".
 * A Linq method that returns true if [all items in a list are equal](http://stackoverflow.com/questions/1628658/linq-check-whether-two-list-are-the-same).